djjtyn/bookLookUp/README.md

 The website can be viewed by using this link: https://djjtyn.github.io/bookLookUp/

 ## UX
-<p>This site is designed for people who are interested in reading books and would like to find out some information
-on the books they are planning to read before reading them.
+This site is designed for people who are interested in reading books and would like to find out some information on the books they are planning to read before reading them.
+I chose to do a different design for the book results area than I initially designed in the mockup.
+I have arranged the book information orders in a particular way as I believe it is aesthetically pleasing.
+I chose to have the books image on the left of each section, the title, author and rating of the book in a list beside this with the book's description underneath these.
 As a user, I want to get some information on a particular book.
 This is done by typing in the name of the book and the results for the book will show the title, author, average rating, description and picture of the book.
 As a user, I want to find out some book titles of a particular author, which I would achieve by typing the authors name